nrfletcher/ds2002-etl/README.md

 # Shows us how many of each car make exist in cars table
 select count(make), make from cars group by make;

-# Get all car manufacturers which are based in countries ranked top 10 for overall happiness
-select m.make, m.country
-from manufacturers m
-join country c on m.country_id = c.country_id
-join country_stat cs on c.country_id = cs.country_id
-where cs.rank <= 10
-group by m.make;
+# Get all car manufacturers which are based in countries ranked top 10 for overall happiness select m.make, m.country from manufacturers m join country c on m.country_id = c.country_id join country_stat cs on c.country_id = cs.country_id where cs.rank <= 10 group by m.make;

-# See how many major car manufacturers each country has (ascending rank)
+# See how many major car manufacturers each country has (ascending order)
 select count(country), country from manufacturers group by country order by count(country);

 # Shows us statistics for all countries with a major car manufacturer